kshutkin/slimlib/element/IDEAS.md

    - `document.createElement('button', { is: 'my-counter' })` is used.

-   The current jsx runtime calls `document.createElement(type)` without the options bag (see `jsx/src/core.ts` line ~252).
+   The current jsx runtime calls `document.createElement(type)` without the options bag (see `jsx/src/core.ts`).
 To make `<button is="my-counter" />` actually upgrade, the runtime needs to detect an `is` prop and pass it via the options arg at creation time.
 That's a small but real runtime change — separate proposal in the jsx package.

-4. **TypeScript surface gets a bit fiddly.** `base` and `extends` must agree (you can't extend `HTMLButtonElement` and pass `extends: 'div'`).
+4. **TypeScript surface gets fiddly.** `base` and `extends` must agree (you can't extend `HTMLButtonElement` and pass `extends: 'div'`).
 A discriminated union of `{ base: HTMLElement } | { base: HTMLButtonElement;
    extends: 'button' } | …` is doable but verbose.
 Acceptable first cut: type